intelowlproject/GreedyBear/docs/source/Installation.md

 docker exec -ti greedybear_uwsgi python3 manage.py createsuperuser
 ```

-In `greedybear/consts.py`, you might want to change the variable `GENERAL_HONEYPOTS` to include/exclude the extraction of source IPs for specific honeypots.
+The app administrator can enable/disable the extraction of source IPs for specific honeypots from the Django Admin.
 This is used for honeypots that are not specifically implemented to extract additional information (so not Log4Pot and Cowrie).

 Note that GreedyBear *needs* a running instance of ElasticSearch of a TPoT to function.